-New Itinerary for 2020! – Mont Thabor is a brilliant ‘off the radar’ touring region and also makes a great first hut to hut trip.
-We meet in the legendary freeride mecca of La Grave, to do a day’s warm up skiing and skills refreshment, before travelling to Nevache to complete an excellent five day tour around Mont Thabor.
-The area is little visited by ski tourers from outside France, so the huts in the region are small and friendly, with a great atmosphere.
+Mont Thabor is a brilliant ‘off the radar’ touring region and also makes a great first hut to hut trip.
+We meet in the French ski touring capital of Briancon, before travelling to Nevache to complete an excellent six day tour around Mont Thabor.
+The area is little visited by ski tourers from outside France, so the huts in the region are small and friendly with a great atmosphere.

 The terrain offers flexibility in terms of objectives and snow conditions, as various routes are possible around the range.
 We also plan to make a ski ascent of Mont Thabor itself, which is the highest peak in the range.
 Numerous different objectives are available, to suit the ability and experience of the group.

 Trip reports >> Mont Thabor Ski Tour report

 This is an introductory level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 2-3 (see our Fitness/Experience guidelines).
 You need some previous ski touring experience in order to join this tour – eg a weeks’ day touring is usually enough – and the trip is suitable as a first hut to hut tour.
 As this is a multi day tour, if you haven’t skied with us before, then we may ask for a reference to confirm your experience/ski ability for the trip.
 The week includes 5-7 hour days with 700-1000m of climb a day, so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: We use 100% skinning on this tour – approx 5500m skinning up and 5500m skiing down.

 One IFMGA guide skiing with 6 clients, or occasionally 2:7, with one Aspirant guide joining the team too.